EnvisionDoc/enos_fundamental_en/releasenotes/knownissue.md

      -
    * - Non-device assets can only be viewed from the Asset Tree interface of EnOS Console.
      - When a non-device asset is removed from an asset tree, the asset still exists, however, there is no way to view the asset from EnOS Console anymore.
-     - NA
+     - Go to **Device Management > Logic Assset** to view all the logical assets of this OU and delete if necessary.
      - 2019/08
-     - Planning
+     - Resolved
-     -
+     - 2019/09

 <!--end-->